 Effects such as cloud brushing and star trails

 This process can be used for creating amazing effects such as cloud brush effects and for creating star trails over an area.
-For creating the star trails, one needs to capture the same piece of sky over a certain period of time and take multiple pictures of the shooting stars and then merge them using software such as StarStax, and you will have a complete star trailing effect till the horizon.
+For creating the star trails, one needs to capture the same piece of the sky over a certain period of time and take multiple pictures of the shooting stars and then merge them using software such as StarStax, and you will have a complete star trailing effect till the horizon.
 For creating the cloud brushing effect, the procedure is almost the same.
 One needs to capture multiple images of the clouds, but it should be done carefully since the slow movement of the clouds may cause problems with the long exposure.
 So, multiple exposures might be needed to capture the clouds.
-Then merging all the pictures will give you the amazing effect.
+Then merging all the pictures will give you an amazing effect.

 Stacking is a process that enables you to do wonders in microphotography.
 You need to capture several photos with varying focuses and then combine them for a picture that will contain more focus on the subject than a single image would have.
 The lighting needs to be constant and sifting the perspective too much might cause problems with the algorithm of the software.
 It is better done with a tripod to maintain the perspective but with better practice can be done with handheld cameras too.
 The rest of the job will be done by the software and the advanced algorithms of the program.